emberjs/rfcs/text/0000-url-primitives.md

-The ultimate goal of the URL Manager will be to enable app and addon authors to customize the use of the URL -- including internationalized routes, dynamic segment slugs / aliases, and alternate query params behavior -- though, implementation of those specific things is outside the scope of *this* RFC.
+The ultimate goal of the URL Manager will be to enable app and addon authors to customize the use of the URL -- including internationalized routes, dynamic segment slugs / aliases, and alternative query params behavior—though, implementation of those specific things is outside the scope of *this* RFC.

 ## Motivation